 13th November 2019

-Recruitment is under way in Yorkshire for five new courses that will provide students with industry-recognised craft certificates for film and TV.
+Recruitment is under way in Yorkshire for six new courses that will provide students with industry-recognised craft certificates for film and TV.

 The courses have been announced by Screen Yorkshire and the National Film and Television School (NFTS) and are the first phase of the Centre of Screen Excellence: Yorkshire, a pilot initiative supported by ScreenSkills using National Lottery funds awarded by the British Film Institute (BFI) as part of the Future Film Skills programme.

 The six new craft courses in construction, lighting, hair and make-up, grip, costume and production assistant (scripted), will be delivered by NFTS, one of the leading film schools in the world, in partnership with Leeds College of Building, Leeds City College and Keighley College.
 They will be taught by industry professionals and include work placements and on-set experience.